-• Debugger controls (circled in Figure 13-8): The debugging controls can pause, continue, step over, step into, and step out of statements in the program.
+- Debugger controls (circled in Figure 13-8): The debugging controls can pause, continue, step over, step into, and step out of statements in the program.
 The stepping controls are used most often.
 The first button on the left is used to show or hide the debugger view.
-In Figure 13-8, the debugger view is shown.
-Figure 13-9 labels the different pieces of the debugger view.

-Figure 13-9.
-The debugger locations

-- Variables: The Variables view displays the variables currently in scope.
-Clicking the little triangle just to the left of a variable name will expand it. - Console: The output window will show useful information in the event of a crash or exception.
-Also, any NSLog or print output goes here. - Debug navigator: The stack trace shows the call stack as well as all the threads currently active in the program.
+In Figure 13-8, the debugger view is shown. - Variables: The Variables view displays the variables currently in scope.Clicking the little triangle just to the left of a variable name will expand it. - 3.
+Console: The output window will show useful information in the event of a crash or exception.
+Also, any NSLog of println output goes here. - 4.
+Debug navigator: The stack trace shows the call stack as well as all the threads currently active in the program.
 The stack is a hierarchical view of what methods are being called.
-For example, main calls UIApplicationMain, and UIApplicationMain calls the UIViewController class.
+For example, main calls UIApplication, and UIApplication calls the UIViewController class.
 These method calls "stack" up until they finally return.